lxdnz254/CleanDataCourse/CodeBook.md

 * 2. Summary choices
 * 3. Codebook

-Study design will explain how the raw data was collected, compiled and tidied Summary choices will detail the final output summary and how we came to arrive there Codebook will list the variables in the data table and give a description of them
+Study design will explain how the raw data was collected, compiled and tidied.
+Summary choices will detail the final output summary and how we came to arrive there.
+Codebook will list the variables in the data table and give a description of them.

-* ## 1.
-Study Design
+## 1. Study Design

 Using the run_analysis.R script the data is downloaded from its storage location